Mateo1234454545/DELL-5570-Hackintosh/README.md

 Gpu : Intel UHD620
 Ram : 8gb ddr4 2400ghz
 Hard disk : I replaced the standard hd with a Samsung 860 evo and I added a Samsung 860evo at m2 slot.
 Wifi/bt : Factory qualcomm won't work.
 I replaced it with a Broadcomm 94360CS2 working natively.
-Fingerpring sensor : Won't work with mac, so I disabled it.
+Fingerprint sensor : Won't work with mac, so I disabled it.
 Card reader : I don't need it , so I disabled it from bios.

 What is working : Pretty much everything...